jpschewe/fll-sw/scoring/docs/SetupInstructions.md

 Sponsor Logos
 =============

 In version 4 of the software we added the ability to have sponsor logos displayed.
 These logos are displayed on the main welcome page, in between team scores on the scoreboard and on the bottom of the head to head brackets page.
 Any files with image extensions (currently the list is: `.jpg`, `.jpeg`, `.gif`, `.png`) put into the directory `tomcat/webapps/fll-sw/sponsor_logos` will be displayed on these pages.
 See the `README.txt` file in this directory for information about sizing.
 The welcome page lists the logos sorted by filename, so you can to show the sponsors in a particular order, say by amount donated.
 The logos are displayed randomly on the other pages.

 Slideshow
 =========

 There is an option to display a slide show on the big screen display.
 This option shows all image files (`.jpg`, `.jpeg`, `.gif`, `.png`) from the directory `tomcat/webapps/fll-sw/slideshow`.
-The images are displayed in order, so naming them starting with 2 or 3 numbers helps to know what order they will be displayed in.
+The images are displayed in order, so naming them starting with 2-digit or 3-digit numbers helps to know the order in which they will be displayed in.